PureHTML/clusterhat-image/README.md

 to download initial images and build ClusterHat ones

-If you use https://github.com/Vitexus/gnome-multi-writer/releases/tag/3.35.91 you can use writer helper:
+To write all your reqied images you can use our write helper script

 ```shell
 /usr/lib/clusterhat-image/writer.sh